entrecode/ec.sdk/src/doc/1-introduction.md

 > You've found the documentation for [ec.sdk](https://www.npmjs.com/package/ec.sdk).
-Congrats. 😊
+Awesome! 😊
 >
 > This is the SDK for all [ec.APIs](https://doc.entrecode.de) by entrecode.
 By entrecode.